Aaron Boogaard: Legal troubles

 On July 20, 2011, Boogaard was arrested on suspicion of prescription fraud/possession of prescription pills.
 He was charged with the unlawful distribution of a controlled substance, oxycodone, and with interfering with a crime scene for misleading the coroner or concealing evidence in the death of his brother, Derek Boogaard.

 On October 6, 2011, Hennepin County District Judge William Howard said the facts of the case didn't support the charge, being that Aaron did not buy the pills, and dismissed the felony charge of unlawful distribution of a controlled substance against Boogaard.
 Boogaard would later plea guilty to interfering with the scene of a death.
 As a result of Boogaard's guilty plea, he received two years probation and eighty hours community service (which must be completed within the next year.)

-Personal
+Personal life

-In the offseason, Boogaard runs a hockey camp in Regina for 12- to 18-year-old youths.
+In the off season, Boogaard runs a hockey camp in Regina for 12- to 18-year-old youths.
 While the emphasis in the camp does cover fighting, Boogaard has countered by saying that with the league becoming bigger, stronger, and faster, the camp focuses with safety on the ice and how a player would defend themselves in the event of a fight.

 He is the brother of the late Derek Boogaard, who had also spent the majority of his career with the Minnesota Wild.

-Aaron Boogaard had his first child in 2019.
+Boogaard had his first child in 2019.